Best Job Management Software for Australian Plumbers (2026)

 The hidden cost of the "five apps" approach

-Here's what typically happens.
+Five cheap apps cost more than one platform, in dollars and in dropped jobs.
 You buy a scheduling app.
-Then a separate quoting tool.
-Then a payments app.
-Then an email tool for follow-up.
-Then a review-request app.
-Each one is cheap on its own, so it feels sensible — but now you've got five subscriptions, five logins, five things to reconcile, and no single view of the customer.
+Then a quoting tool.
+Then a payments app, an email tool for follow-up, a review-request app.
+Each is cheap on its own, so it feels sensible.

 How IgniteOS does this for you